National SHARE Programme Manager

-Nicola studied an HND in Business Studies with Languages at Napier University and has worked extensively in an administrative role over the last 20 years since.
-Her spare time is spent with her family and 2 teenage children who are both part of a local pipe band, so most weekends she can be found on a pipe band field somewhere across Scotland!
+Nicola studied an HND in Business Studies with Languages at Napier University and has worked extensively in an administrative role over the last 20 + years.
+Her spare time is spent with her family and 2 teenage children.
 Nicola is responsible for the HR and administration function within the SHARE team.

 SHARE Assistant Administrator